JSChalmers/DeepLearning_MIMO/README.md

 J. Song, C. Häger, J. Schröder, T. O’Shea, and H. Wymeersch, “Bench-marking end-to-end learning of MIMO physical-layer communication,”inProc.
 IEEE  Glob.
 Communication  Conf.
 (GLOBECOM),  Taipei,Taiwan, 2020

+We provide both TensorFlow and Pytorch implementations for all considered Auto-encoders.
+Matlab code for the baseline schemes are also provide.